-Baby teeth help your child’s mouth form properly as they age and grow, creating the necessary space for adult teeth to emerge into, already spaced evenly and appropriately.
+Baby teeth help your child’s mouth form properly as they age and grow, creating the necessary space for adult teeth to emerge, already spaced evenly and appropriately.
 As cavities and tooth decay can weaken and even change the shape of baby teeth, they can create issues with the emergence of adult teeth as well as potential oral health problems like gum disease or irritation.

-The Primary Causes of Cavities in Toddlers
+The Primary Causes of Toddler Cavities

 Identifying the Symptoms of Cavities and Tooth Decay

 There are several key symptoms of tooth decay that can alert you to a potential problem.
 Of course, one of the best ways to find out about potential issues early is to schedule regular visits with your child’s dentist.
 We offer free preventative services for children under three because the best treatment for cavities in toddlers is to prevent their cavities in the first place.

 At home, regularly check your child’s teeth and gums for any sign of discoloration.
 Dark spots on the teeth, an absence of enamel, or what appears to be a crack or crevice could be an early sign of tooth decay.
 Gums that are red or inflamed can be a sign of irritation or infection, especially if your child is complaining of pain.
 Also, don’t forget to check their teeth after trauma.
 Stumbles and bumps happen, but if the mouth is impacted, it could lead to chipped, cracked, or misaligned teeth.